dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 ```

 Cool; this isn't anything new so far.
 This is just confirming that Phoenix
-LiveView starts off as a regular HTTP request with a full HTML response. _how
+LiveView starts off as a regular HTTP request with a full HTML response. _How
 does it render?_

 We see that it's calling `view.render()` where `view` is our own LiveView, but
 we didn't define `render/1` yet!
 Where's it coming from?

 When we called `use MyAppWeb, :live_view` it kicked off a series of `__using__`,
 which includes `use Phoenix.LiveView`.
-In `Phoenix.LiveView`, it's including a
+Inside `Phoenix.LiveView` it included a
 `@before_compile Phoenix.LiveView.Renderer` hook.
 Let's check that out.

 ```elixir